 - Primary care physicians and other medical professionals

-As much as legal wellness is about individuals finding ways to create more overall well-being in their lives, on a broader scale this is about the legal industry as a whole re-thinking and re-creating the way law schools, law firms, and legal associations treat lawyer well-being.
+As much as legal wellness is about individuals finding ways to create more overall well-being in their lives, on a broader scale this is about the legal industry as a whole re-thinking and re-creating the way law schools, law firms, and legal associations treat attorney well-being.

 To truly change the stigma towards mental illness and substance abuse, and to prevent burnout and the formation of toxic work environments, we have a long way to go.